-A type of swelling called lymphedema may occur as a complication following breast surgery or any time the lymphatic system is compromised, such as by birth defects, surgical trauma, injury, infection or radiation therapy.
+Lymphedema is swelling of the body that occurs when the normal functioning of the lymphatic system is compromised.
+It can occur as a result of a birth defects, surgical trauma, injury, infection or radiation therapy.
 Left untreated, lymphedema can result in progressive pain, loss of function, skin breakdown, and increased risk of infection.

 MidMichigan provides a unique and specialized lymphedema rehabilitation therapy, available both as an outpatient service and through home care.
 Our specially trained therapists can evaluate your problem and design an individualized program for self-management and control of this chronic condition.

-Compression - often begins with compression bandaging to reduce swelling and later progresses to compression garments for ongoing management.
-The *Looking Glass Shoppe* offers help in fitting and purchasing compression garments.
+- Compression - often begins with compression bandaging to reduce swelling and later progresses to compression garments for ongoing management.

 Treatment results can be dramatic.
 Successful management is the goal.

 Treatment frequency depends on individual needs and may range from a few visits to four to eight weeks.

 This service may be covered by Medicare, Medicaid or commercial insurance when ordered by a physician.
 If you have questions about coverage, your insurance carrier or your employer's benefits department is the best source of information.